ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The handler returns a successful Join Response as defined below, containing the symmetric group keying material; the group policies; and the authentication credentials of the current members of the group, if the KDC manages those and the Client requested them.

-The Join Response MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this joining exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.
+The Join Response MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this join exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.

 The Join Response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated with the Client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".